Payroll Frequently Asked Questions (FAQs)

 Why have I received a P45 after my fee has been paid?

-If you are external and have been paid a one-off fee we then have to make you a leaver in our HR and Payroll system so you will be automatically sent a P45.
+If you are external and have been paid a one-off fee, we have to make you a leaver in our People/Payroll system once the fee has been paid - this means you will be automatically sent a P45.

 What is a P60?

-It is important a taxpayer retains the P60 documentation issued to them, as they form a vital part of the proof that tax has been paid.
+It is important that a taxpayer retains the P60 documentation issued to them, as it will form a vital part of the proof that tax has been paid.

 Why have I been taxed when I won't earn enough to meet the annual tax-free allowance?

-If at the end of the year you have not met the tax threshold, or paid too much tax, you can be refunded by HMRC.
+If at the end of the year you have not met the tax threshold, or you have paid too much tax, you can be refunded by HMRC.

 Why has my Tax Code changed?

-HMRC will not discuss your personal tax code with HR, so you need to contact them directly if you have any concerns.
+HMRC will not discuss your personal tax code with People and OD, so you need to contact them directly if you have any concerns.